hungnd11/study-actor/README.md

   * A large number of managed devices, each of which consists of changing internal state.
   * Device managers and hierarchical groups of IoT devices.
   * The system must support millions of these device actors.
-  * The system must run on a cluster of nodes (for distributed workload) and should scale elastically (both horizontally across many nodes and vertically on a single node) if more devies come online.
+  * The system must run on a cluster of nodes (for distributed workload) and should scale elastically (both horizontally across many nodes and vertically on a single node) if more devices come online.

 ## References